dmorl/MichiganHospitalData/README.md

 * Values: Integer
 * DateRange: 2020-04-16 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report o Total non-missing: xxx
+* Missing values reason: This value may be missing if it is not provided in the report

 ICU
 * Column: G
 * Description: Data from the Statewide Available Bed Tracking for COVID-19 table, variable "ICU Beds" (see Note)
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
 Note: Appears as "Adult ICU" on 2020-04-02 until 2020-04-15, and then as "ICU Beds" from 2020-04-16 onward

 ICU_Used